gvwilson/thirdbit/src/talks/sdgc/index.md

 ## Disappointing Gaps

--   Employees' rights
+-   Employees' rights: nothing
+-   Co-operatives, practices, and other models: nope
 -   Workplace discrimination: less than 8 pages between 12 books
--   Professional liability: or rather, why there isn't any
--   Co-operatives and other organizational models
--   Regulatory capture
+    -   All about how to handle it *as a manager*
+-   Why there *isn't* licensure or professional liability: nope

+--

 > None of the courses on entrepreneurship or the business of software that I looked at
 > covered these topics either.

----

-## This Isn't "Politics"

--   A reviewer said "politics doesn't belong in software engineering courses"
--   But *not* talking about these things, while talking about venture capital and IPOs, is a "political" decision
--   Most of the people who use the word "politics" as an insult would struggle to define it correctly
--   "Decision-making in groups in the absence of agreement on goals"

---

-> Several of the books we're about to discuss don't align with my personal beliefs,
-> but are still examples of deep thinking and deserve to be taken seriously

 ---